Frozen noodles: Production

 The production of both chilled and frozen noodles starts with boiled noodles cooked to an optimum state of doneness, generally considered as having a moisture gradient at the surface of the noodles of 80% moisture absorption, and at the core of the noodles of 50% moisture absorption.
 After boiling, chilled noodles are placed into packaging followed by refrigeration at between 4–10 C. Frozen noodles, by contrast, are flash frozen using either air blast technology, a contact freezer or a combination of both, usually at -40 °C for 30 minutes.
 Both processes induce a swelling of the starch that reduces deterioration and thus extends the noodles' shelf-life.
 In production, the boiling time for frozen noodles can be determined from a calculation that subtracts the cooking time of frozen boiled noodles from the total boiling time of fresh noodles.
-Mass-produced frozen noodles are sometimes packaged first, and then flash frozen.
+Mass-producedFrozen noodles are sometimes packaged first, and then flash frozen.
 Flash freezing noodles can retain their quality of freshness for up to one year when kept properly frozen.